Litote/kmongo/README.md

 ### Type-safe queries

 Have you already queried an ```Int``` field with a ```String``` value?
-KMongo type-safe query system removes the type errors.
+With KMongo type-safe queries, avoid the type errors.
 Provided with an optional annotation processor.

 ### Mongo shell queries